precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-gradient-data.md

 * `isDataGradientRequired` returns a boolean, indicates if the data corresponding to the ID `dataID` has gradient data.
 * `writeScalarGradientData` writes scalar-valued gradient data, derived in each spatial dimension to the coupling data structure.
 * `ẁriteBlockScalarGradintData` writes multiple scalar gradient data at once, for performance reasons.
 * `writeVectorGradientData` writes vector-valued gradient data to the coupling data structure.
 The matrix is entered as a 1D-array of each component differentiated first.
-The parameter `rowsFirst` allows to write the values of the gradient matrix differentiated in the spatial dimensions first.
+The parameter `rowsFirst` allows to write the values of the matrix, such as the components are differentiated in the spatial dimensions first.
 * `ẁriteBlockVectorGradintData` writes multiple vector gradient data at once, for performance reasons.

 Let's consider an example for writing block vector gradient data corresponding to the vector data `v0 = (v0x, v0y) , v1 = (v1x, v1y), ... , vn = (vnx, vny)` differentiated in spatial directions x and y.